IGNW/invoque/README.md

  * CI/CD Tooling
  * Advanced Routing(?)

-## What about REST?

-No REST for the weary. 😂 The future of the mundane workload is serverless and event based.

 ## Credit

 The idea for invoque was partically inspired by the [Google Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs)